jack-dinsmore/starfarer/src/updates.md

 ## May 30

-Created lepton and made the Graphics module.
+- Created lepton and made the Graphics module.

-Added shaders
+- Added shaders
+- Added a camera

+### Next:
+- Either forbid screen resizing or fix the recreate swapchain function
+- Fullscreen
+- Camera steering
+- Model locations (each must have their own uniform buffer)
+- Design a ship